 That didn't take long -- one day to be precise (see the last paragraph of the previous post).
 This morning's Intelligencer editorial is back to praising West Virginians for being smarter than everyone else and for fighting the good fight on the use of coal:

-West Virginians were reminded Tuesday night of why, when it comes to . . .
+West Virginians were reminded Tuesday night of why, when it . . .

 Teach for America is coming to West Virginia

 In February 2015, Teach for America was invited to West Virginia schools for the first time.
-The first Teach for America educators are . . .
+The first Teach for . . .